CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Method

 \subsection{Problem Definition}

-As with other place recognition problems~\cite{liu2023survey, yurtsever2020survey, zhu2023r2former, arandjelovic2016netvlad}, the RGB-D indoor place recognition problem is defined as a point cloud retrieval problem.
+As with other place recognition problems~\cite{liu2023survey, yurtsever2020survey, zhu2023r2former, arandjelovic2016netvlad}, the RGB-D indoor place recognition problem is defined as a retrieval problem.
 It's separated into two consecutive tasks, Global Retrieval~\cite{hausler2021patch, uy2018pointnetvlad, arandjelovic2016netvlad, cgis} and Reranking~\cite{zhang2022rank, zhu2023r2former}.
-In the paper, we use "frame" as an RGB-D colorized point cloud.
-Denote the place recognition model as $M$.
-The Global Retrieval calculates the global descriptor $\v_q=M(\Q)$ of a query frame $\Q\in\cq$ and descriptor $\v_d=M(\D)$ of each of the database frames $\D \in \cd$.
-Then we compare the similarity between $\v_q$ and all $\v_d$ to rank the database frames. \rev{The Reranking re-estimates the similarities based on local features between $\Q$ and $\cd$, and generate a new ranking order}. \rev{The learning objective} is to ensure the similarity between the \rev{($\Q$, $\D_p$)} is much bigger than the similarity between \rev{($\Q$, $\D_n$)}, $s(M(\Q), M(\D_p)) >> s(M(\Q), M(\D_n))$, where $s(\cdot)$ is the similarity function and $\D_p \in \cd$ and $\D_n \in \cd$ correspond to the \rev{positive and negative matches from $\cd$}.
+In the paper, we use “frame” as an RGB-D colorized point cloud.
+As shown in Fig. \ref{fig:architecture}, CSCPR is an end-to-end structure to process the color and geometric information of the frames jointly. \rev{The Global Retrieval (blue box) is from our previous work, PoCo~\cite{liang2024poco}, with the same input format.
+It calculates the global descriptors, $\v_q$ of a query frame $\cp_q\in\cq$ and $\v_d$ of each of the database frames $\cp_d \in \cd$.
+Then we compare the similarity between $\v_q$ and all $\v_d$ to rank the database frames.
+However, the Global Retrieval model only matches the global descriptors, but some of the local information could be missed.
+The Reranking stage (yellow box) reranks database frames based on the similarities of local features, $\f_p^q$ and $\f_p^d$, between $\cp_q$ and $\cp_d$.
+The learning objective is to ensure the similarity between the {($\Q$, $\D_p$)} is much bigger than the similarity between {($\Q$, $\D_n$)}, where $\D_p \in \cd$ and $\D_n \in \cd$ correspond to the positive and negative matches to $\Q$.}